connorskees/connorskees.github.io/content/extend-rule.md

 Unification of complex selectors is a bit more.... complex :p

+I think it's helpful if we revisit the semantics of unification.
+Our goal is to create a selector that combines 2 selectors, A and B, and creates a selector that matches the elements matched by _both_ A and B.

+If we look at an example like `.a .b`, semantically this is matching all `.b` elements with a `.a` parent.
+For the selector `.c .d`, the same is true -- we're selecting all `.d` elements with a `.c` parent.

+If we want to unify these two selectors, what should the semantics of the resulting selector look like?

+We'd want a selector that matches all child elements that are _both_ `.b` and `.d` and that have parents of `.a` and `.c`.
+Modelling the children is pretty easy -- we just unify the children selectors to get `.b.d`.
+The parents are a bit harder -- how do you model having both parents `.a` and `.c`.

+The solution is to emit all possible orderings of `.a` and `.c`.
+Specifically we would emit `.a .c`, `.c .a`, and also `.a.c` to account for the case in which a parent has both classes.

+Putting this together, we get the final selector of `.a .c .b.d, .c .a .b.d, .a.c .b.d`.
+In practice, implementations of Sass omit the `.a.c` selector because it results in _much_ larger selectors for marginal gain.

+Let's zoom into this algorithm to see how we'd go about generating this selector.

-We start by looking at the last compound selector of both complex selectors and try unifying them.
+We start by looking at the last compound selector of both complex selectors and trying to unify them.
 We refer to this final value as the "base."
 If unification of the compound bases fails, the entire unification will fail as well.

 Let's walk through a 2 examples of this: